konifar/English/kotonohanoniwa.md

 And then, just like that, it is the first day of Kanto's rainy season.

+Oh, hey good morning.

+Wow, that's beautiful.

+I can't see?

+No not yet.
+Maybe never.

+Come on.
+Sit down over there.

 I broght breakfast.

 Thank you so much.